How to Avoid the Top 5 Pain Points Associated with Producing Packaging Mockups

 Securing mock-ups, prototypes and sales samples shouldn’t be painful.
-Often expensive, time-consuming and frustrating, yet a necessary and valuable tool that when effectively executed at the right time, delivers significant results.
+Often expensive, time-consuming and frustrating, yet a necessary and valuable tool that when effectively executed at the right time, amplifies results.

 There may be difficulties that brands understandably feel are intrinsic to this process.
 They need not be.
-Implementing a smarter packaging mock-up solution would mean getting the right mock-up and the right value for every phase of the new product development process.
+A simplified packaging mock-up solution would mean getting the right mock-up and the right value for every phase of the new product development process.
 Creating the conditions that allow for consistent success within this process means identifying the root causes of every brand’s frustrations, and ensuring your chosen partner proactively engages in mitigating and solving these issues.

 Here are 5 of the most frequent pain points that marketers and packagers experience.

 The Quality Differs from Project to Project

 Brands often look to different partners to produce mock-ups for different stages of packaging development.
 From initial design concepts, to consumer research and sales sampling, quality is often the first variable to become compromised.
 This effect is compounded by multiple partners present across markets and brands.
 The consequence, is a diluted consistency in production and the risk of suppliers that ignore the reality of production print results, leaving the marketing and sales team confused as to what and where things went wrong.